 Registration fee includes tuition, course materials, continental breakfast, reception/dinner, luncheon, and refreshments.

 Cancellations, which must be made in writing or email to ULI Customer Service, will be subject to a $100 administrative fee.
 Cancellations must be received at least seven days prior to the start of the workshop to be eligible for a refund.
 No refunds will be granted thereafter.
 You may, however, transfer your registration, without penalty, to another member of your organization.

 Hotel accommodations are not included in the registration fee.
-A limited number of rooms at The Westin Phoenix Downtown are available for program attendees at a discounted rate of $239 single/double (plus tax).
-Attendees must register by January 5, 2018 to receive this rate.
-Reservations can be made online using this link, or by calling 866-961-3775.
+A limited number of rooms at The Intercontinental New Orleans are available for program attendees at a discounted rate of $199 single/double (plus tax).
+Attendees must register by January 9, 2019 to receive this rate.
+Reservations can be made by calling 504-525-5566.
 Reference Urban Land Institute to receive the discounted hotel rate.